 Great Meal and Great Views: Try Rip’s on the Lake in Mandeville, located on Lake Pontchartrain and the perfect spot for enjoying seafood on the deck at sunset.
 Or, check out Morton’s, a casual dining experience on the banks of the Tchefuncte River in Madisonville for perfectly fried shrimp and fresh Gulf oysters.
 In Slidell, dine at Palmettos on the Bayou overlooking beautiful Bayou Bonfouca for Louisiana ambiance and a savory jazz brunch on Sundays.

-Staple Drink: Wash down all that Louisiana seafood with Abita beer, brewed from local spring waters in St. Tammany.
-Abita Brewery has grown from the micro-est of breweries into a nationally recognized producer of quality beer.
+Staple Drink: Wash down all that Louisiana seafood with Abita beer, brewed from local spring waters in Abita Springs in St. Tammany Parish.
+Abita Brewery has grown from the micro-est of breweries into one of the nations top craft beer producers.
 The brewery’s popular tasting room introduces visitors to its seasonal and popular brands, including Turbo Dog, Purple Haze and Abita Amber as well as seasonal smaller-batch beers such as strawberry, made from berries grown nearby in Ponchatoula.
 Ask for an Abita pairing guide and learn how Purple Haze really brings out the flavors in a crawfish etoufée.
 The brewery’s original home, Abita Brew Pub, still serves up the beer, as well as Louisiana comfort food to enjoy with it.
 If you’d rather a fine table wine, head on over to Pontchartrain Vineyards in Bush, Louisiana for a tasting.